 - Jerkass: There's a cluster of them in this case.
 Aunt Ruth and her kids (Willie, Donnie, and Ralphie).
 Other neighborhood kids apply here too, especially Willie's friend, Eddie.

 - Kick the Dog: Susan and especially Meg are on the receiving end.
 Turned Up to Eleven in the second half.

-- I Want My Mommy!: Susan's literal words after Willie rapes Meg in front of her.
+- I Want My Mommy!: Susan's literal words after Donny rapes Meg in front of her.

 - Kids Are Cruel: The neighborhood kids torture Meg for fun and treat it as just another game.

 - Let Off by the Detective: Officer Jennings sees David push Ruth down the stairs and break her neck, but writes it off as an accident, as this is about as just an outcome as there's going to be.

 - Naughty Bird Watching: Eddie and Willie try to catch Meg naked by watching her through a window.
 They only catch glimpses of her.

 - Never My Fault: Anything that happens as a result of Ruth's mistreatment of the girls she blames on Meg and sometimes, to a lesser extent, Susan.
 For example, she smacks a mug Susan was drinking from out of her hands and then yells at her for messing up the wall.